Family of Imran Khan: Siblings

 Khan has four sisters: Rubina Khanum, Aleema Khanum, Uzma Khanum and Rani Khanum.

 Khan's elder sister, Rubina Khanum, is an alumnus of the London School of Economics and held a senior post with the United Nations.

 Aleema Khanum is an entrepreneur and philanthropist who is the founder of a Lahore-based textile buying house, CotCom Sourcing (Pvt.)
 Ltd. She graduated with an MBA from the Lahore University of Management Sciences in 1989.
 Her textile buying house has served textile retailers and agents across the globe, and maintains representative offices in Karachi and New York.
-Aleema served as marketing director for the Shaukat Khanum Memorial Trust, and played an instrumental role in fundraising efforts for the hospital.
+Aleema served as marketing director for the Shaukat Khanum Memorial Trust Hospital, and played an instrumental role in fundraising efforts for the hospital.
 She is a member of the board of governors of the hospital.
 She is also a member of the board of the Imran Khan Foundation and Namal Education Foundation, and several charitable and social welfare organisations including the Hameed Muggo Trust and the SAARC Association of Home-Based Workers.

 Of Khan's other sisters, Uzma Khanum is a qualified surgeon based in Lahore while Rani Khanum is a university graduate who coordinates charity activities.

-Shortly after her marriage to Imran Khan, Jemima acknowledged the support she received from Khan's sisters while adjusting to life in Lahore and described them as "educated, strong women, with lives of their own."
+Shortly after her marriage to Imran Khan, Jemima Khan acknowledged the support she received from Khan's sisters while adjusting to life in Lahore and described them as "educated, strong women, with lives of their own."

 Paternal family

-Khan's father belonged to the Niazi Pashtun tribe, who were long settled in Mianwali in northwestern Punjab.
+Imran Khan's father belonged to the Niazi Pashtun tribe, who were long settled in Mianwali in northwestern Punjab.
+Khan's paternal family hail from the Shermankhel sub-clan of the Niazis.
+One of Imran's ancestors was said to have killed a lion with his bare hands during a hunting expedition.
+He reportedly entered Mianwali carrying the lion on his shoulders, and the event left such an impression that his clan became known as Shermankhel, meaning "descendants of the lion killer."

 The Niazis had come to the subcontinent with invading Afghan tribes during the fifteenth century.
 Imran identifies Haibat Khan Niazi as a paternal ancestor, a sixteenth century military general of Sher Shah Suri and later governor of Punjab.
-His paternal family hail from the Shermankhel sub-clan of the Niazis.

 The Niazis mainly speak Saraiki and are based in Mianwali and surrounding areas, where family and tribal networks are strong and where, according to Khan, "even third cousins know each other".

 Grandparents

-Imran Khan's paternal grandfather, Azeem Khan Niazi, was a physician.
-The ancestral haveli (mansion) of Khan's paternal family is located in Shermankhel Mohallah, Mianwali, and is known as Azeem Manzil (named after his paternal grandfather, who built it), where Khan's extended relatives still reside.
-It is spread over an area of ten kanals, and the family's ancestral graveyard where Imran's paternal grandfather, grandmother as well his father are buried, lies nearby.
+Imran Khan's paternal grandfather, Muhammad Azeem Khan Niazi, was a physician.
+His paternal family's ancestral haveli (mansion), known as Azeem Manzil, is located in Shermankhel Mahallah, Mianwali.
+Named after his grandfather who built it, the mansion remains home to Khan's extended relatives.
+It spans ten kanals, with the family's ancestral graveyard—where his paternal grandfather, grandmother, and father are buried—situated nearby.

 Khan began his political campaign from Mianwali in 2002, winning his first seat in the National Assembly from the city which he calls his hometown.